 Repurchase an entity’s own stock (treasury stock)

 Significant non-cash investing and financing transactions have to be disclosed in a separate schedule or in a narrative disclosure.
 The disclosure may be presented below the statement of cash flows or in the notes to the financial statements (with a clear cross-reference (IAS 1.113)).
+What can the Statement of Cash Flows tell you?

 Although the statement of cash flows, like the other financial statements, reports information about the past and careful analysis of this information can help investors, creditors and others assess the amounts, timing and uncertainty of future cash flows.
 Specifically, the statement helps users answer questions such as how a company is able to pay dividends when it had a net loss or why a company is short of cash despite increased earnings.
 A statement of cash flows may also show that external borrowing or the insurance of capital stock provided the cash from which dividends were paid even though a net loss was reported for that year.
 Similarly, a company may be short on cash, even with increased earnings, because of increased inventory purchases, plant expansion or debt retirement.
+What can the Statement of Cash Flows tell you?

 Trends are often more important than absolute numbers for anyone period.
 Accordingly, cash flow statements are usually presented on a comparative basis.
-This enables users to analyze a company’s cash flows over time.
+This enables users to analyse a company’s cash flows over time.
 Because companies are required to highlight cash flows from operating, investing and financing activities, a company’s operating cash flows and investing and financing policies can be compared with those of other companies.
 It could be learned much about a company by examining patterns that appear among the three cash flow categories in the statement of cash flows.
 Thus, there are more patterns regarding the cash flows from the three types of activities.
 The exhibit from below shows eight possible cash flow strategies and provides some insight into what each cash flow strategy might imply about the company:

 Cash flow from operating activities